Sign up for my Newsletter about The Future of Manufacturing here.

 - In-memory computing: This is important for IoT to collect and analyze data in-memory on a single data copy on platforms such as SAP HANA.

 - Edge computing: coined by Cisco, edge computing allows companies to process data as close as possible near the data source and not in the cloud.
-Advantages are less latency of transmitting the data to the cloud and higher safety.
+The advantages are less latency of transmitting the data to the cloud and higher safety.

 - Machine Learning and AI: This one is obvious.
 Countless data streams along the whole production process build a solid basis for gaining predictive insights that go far beyond any traditional Manufacturing Execution System (MES).